 |If you are using cling film for storage of leftovers, you could try covering it with textile napkin, keep it in Tupperware boxes or glass jars.
 You can also put a plate on top of the plate with leftovers!|

 |Throw food leftovers||Ask your helpers to monitor how much food is thrown away weekly and try to encourage your colleagues to reduce the waste.|

-- Let the office staff know what you are trying to do and ask them to come up with other ideas that they think might help in reducing waste.
+- Let your colleagues know what you are trying to do and encourage them to share ideas to reduce waste.

 - Put up posters around the office letting people know what to do with the paper/plastic they have and why it is important to reduce the waste (include the waste hierarchy of Reduce – Reuse – Recycle – Dispose on the posters).